Trams in Sydney: Legislation

-Willoughby and Gordon Tramway Act Amending Act (1890): "An Act to amend the "Willoughby and Gordon Tramway Act of 1887."
-[17 September 1890.]" – altered the route of the Northbridge line between Cammeray and the Long Gully Bridge, and authorized its extension to East Willoughby and branches to what was later the Northbridge terminus, to Middle Cove and an extension of the main line from East Willoughby to Castle Cove.
-The actual routes and termini are difficult to identify, because most of the roads named in the Schedules to the Act do not exist on modern maps, and may only ever have existed on plans of the various estates.
+Willoughby and Gordon Tramway Act Amending Act 1890: "An Act to amend the Willoughby and Gordon Tramway Act of 1887.
+[17 September 1890.]" – altered the route of the Northbridge line between Cammeray and the Long Gully Bridge, and authorised its extension to East Willoughby and branches to what was later the Northbridge terminus, to Middle Cove and an extension of the main line from East Willoughby to Castle Cove.